 Finally, if you want the ultimate in relaxation, the Hyatt Zilara has a small, cozy spa that offers a number of tantalizing massages.

-Again, the Hyatt Zilara Rose Hall Resort in Montego Bay is a great getaway joint for couples.
+The Hyatt Zilara Rose Hall Resort in Montego Bay is a great getaway joint for couples.
+If you’re looking for a great price then check the available dates below.